Trevor Project Lifeline – (866) 488-7386 – LGBQT

 Any Rhodes student who has been sexually assaulted has the following options for obtaining support:

-- Contact the Title IX Coordinator, Tiffany Cox, by emailing or calling the Academic Affairs/Title IX Office at 901-843-3606.
+- Contact the Title IX Coordinator, Inez Warner, by emailing TitleIX@rhodes.edu or calling the Academic Affairs/Title IX Office at 901-843-3606.